openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  How do I find courses to take?
  ==================================================

- All of the courses on edx.org are available on the edX mobile app.
+ All of the courses on edx.org are available on the edX app.
 However, depending on the type of problems used in the course, you might not be able to complete all the course assignments or exams using the app.

- To browse courses, select **Discover Courses** in the edX mobile app or **Discover** from the app's main menu.
+ To browse courses, select **Discover Courses** in the edX app, or select **Discover** from the app's main menu.
 You do not need to have an edX account or be logged in to browse courses.
 From the **My Courses** page in the app, you can also browse courses by tapping the search icon in the top corner.